ietf-rats-wg/draft-ietf-rats-corim/draft-ietf-rats-corim.md

 class.
 Environments identified by an instance identifier have measurements that are specific to that instance.

-The supply chain entity that is defined as the authority responsible for providing the the measurements (i.e. Reference Values or Endorsed Values) is by default the CoRIM signer.
+The supply chain entity that is defined as the authority responsible for providing the measurements (i.e. Reference Values or Endorsed Values) is by default the CoRIM signer.
 If different authorities may provide measurement values, the `"__authorities"` statement can be supplied in the `measurement-map`.
 If the `"__authorities"` statement is used within a condition, at least one of the listed authorities must match the respective ACS entry for the statement to match.